purpleidea/flabbergast/flabbergast-manual.md

 ### Lookup

-A period-separated list of identifiers forms a free variable to be resolved by inside-out lookup.
+A period-separated list of identifiers forms a free variable to be resolved by inside-out lookup; this is called contextual lookup.

+    a : 5
+    b : {
+      c : a + 3
+    }

+Here, in `b.c`, lookup will start in the current tuple, which does not contain `a`, so lookup will continue to the containing tuple, which does have `a`.

 A period-separated list of identifiers can also be added to any expression, in which case it will do exact matching starting from the expression supplied; this is called a direct lookup.
+The keyword `This` gives access to the tuple where the expression is being evaluated, effectively forcing direct lookup.
+Using parentheses or the result of an expression will also result in direct lookup.

+     x : 1
+     a : {
+       x : 3
+       y : This.x + 1 # Yields 4
+     }
+     b : (a).x # Yields 4

-The keyword `This` gives access to the tuple where the expression is being evaluated.
-The keyword `Container` access the parent of the tuple (either the current tuple if it is used alone, or the preceding tuple if used in an inside-out or direct lookup.
+The keyword `Container` access the parent of the tuple (either the current tuple if it is used alone, or the preceding tuple if used in an inside-out or direct lookup).

+     a : 1
+     b : {
+       a : Container.a # Yields 1
+     }

 The `Lookup` expression performs a remote inside out lookup; `Lookup a.b.c In x` will start inside-out lookup for `a.b.c` starting from the context of the tuple `y`, rather than the current context.

-Here is example uses of all lookup styles:
+Here is non-trivial example uses of all lookup styles:

     a : {
-      h : i - 1
+      h : i - 1 # Yields 4 - 1 = 3
     }
     i : 4
     x : a.h # Will be 3